 Year 3

-In year 3, children are taught by Ms Begum and Miss Hussain.
-Teaching and learning is supported by Miss Osborne and Miss Hall.
+In year 3, children are taught by Ms Begum and Mrs Thomas.
+Teaching and learning in Year 3 is supported by Miss Osborne and Miss Johnson.

 Dear parents and children